Get Lasting Relief from Your Dry Eyes

 Your optometrist may also suggest environmental or lifestyle changes, such as quitting smoking or spending less time using digital devices to alleviate your symptoms.

 Our office in Claresholm has been serving the Southern Alberta region for over twenty years.
-Our office is conveniently located on 49th Avenue between Roostertails Hair Salon and Willowtree Designs.
+We are located next to Rooster Tails and Prairie Home Decor & Framing.

 Eye exams are a vital tool for maintaining your eye health and vision.
 At Claresholm Eye Care, we are proud to provide comprehensive, top-quality exams for the entire family For more information,